NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/docs/about.md

 ## News

 - 4 December 2020
-  - A new version [01](https://datatracker.ietf.org/doc/draft-ietf-dnsop-dns-catalog-zones/01/) of the draft is posted, with:
+  - A new version [01](https://datatracker.ietf.org/doc/draft-ietf-dnsop-dns-catalog-zones/01/) of the draft has been submitted, with:
     - A new section [The Serial Property](https://www.ietf.org/archive/id/draft-ietf-dnsop-dns-catalog-zones-01.html#name-the-serial-property), introducing a new mechanism which can help with disseminating zones from the primary to the secondary nameservers in a timely fashion more reliably.
-    - A new section [Implementation Status](https://www.ietf.org/archive/id/draft-ietf-dnsop-dns-catalog-zones-01.html#name-implementation-status) listing production ready, upcoming and Proof of Concept implementations, and reporting on interoperability of the different implementations.
+    - A new section [Implementation Status](https://www.ietf.org/archive/id/draft-ietf-dnsop-dns-catalog-zones-01.html#name-implementation-status), listing production ready, upcoming and Proof of Concept implementations, and reporting on interoperability of the different implementations.

 - 20 November 2020
   - First stab at interoperability testing during [the hackathon at IETF109](https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon#DNS).